 Enduring Understanding: Habitats provide the requirements for the survival of animals and plants.

 Essential Question: What elements do animals and plans need to survive in their habitat?

 1.)
 Identify the different elements of habitat (food, water, shelter, and space)

 2.)
 Recognize the habitat of a plant or animal.

 For the complete lesson plan, please email email@example.com or call 1-800-305-7417.
 Please indicate whether or not you need an accessible lesson plan.

 BackgroundThe students should be familiar with the concept of habitat or environment or minimally, that different animals live in different places.
 They should understand that all animals need food, water, shelter, and space to live.
 Also, plants need a place to grow and water.
 Most plants do not need shelter and they make their own food using sunlight and minerals from the soil.
 In addition plants are not able to choose where to live and grow.
 Animals learn to survive and are able to move about to find food, water, shelter, and space.
 Animals have instincts that help them to find these elements to survive.

 1.)
-Scavenger hunt card
+Scavenger hunt card (included in lesson plan)

 2.)
 Pen or pencil for each student.

 Student Task: The students will walk a trail along the Natchez Trace.
 While they are hiking the trail, they should look for places that look like or match the concept of the pictures on their scavenger hunt sheet.
 When they see these places, they should put an X over the picture to show that they saw it.
 The students should refer to and read from the top of the scavenger hunt sheet to discover what category (food, water, shelter or space) the object is in when he or she finds it.